 - There are approximately 60,000 to 125,000 patients with adult primary ITP in the U.S., and it qualifies as an orphan disease.

 - Rigel is focusing its fostamatinib ITP program on the chronic form of this disorder targeting the underlying autoimmune cause of the disease rather than stimulating platelet production.

 - Antibodies, usually of the IgG type, mediate platelet destruction in ITP.
 Fostamatinib has a novel mechanism of action, blocking IgG receptor signaling in both macrophages and B cells via SYK kinase.

-- Rigel completed and reported results from the FIT Phase 3 clinical program of fostamatinib in ITP.
+- Rigel completed and reported results from the FIT Phase 3 clinical program of fostamatinib in ITP in 2016.